Skip to Main Content

 Step 3: License & Attribution

 - Remember!
 A Creative Commons license is perpetual and irrevocable.
-This ensures individuals adopting OER that they will always have access to the selected OER.
+This ensures individuals adopting OER will always have access to the selected OER.

 - If you’ve included outside materials in your work, please verify that you have the rights to include them in your licensed work.
 Additionally, if you have adopted someone else’s work, please verify the original author’s Creative Commons licensing to ensure that you select the proper license.